The Center for Divorce Education

 National Domestic Violence Hotline (Website) - This resource provides helpful information and assistance should you find yourself in a situation of abuse or violence.
 This site includes guidance for personal safety as well as the safety of your children.

-For Professionals Expand
+Resources for Professionals Expand

 Divorce Rate by Education Level - Interesting new data on education and divorce as well as older generations and likelihood of divorce.
 It appears that education may just be the underlying factor of preventing many divorces.